DarkTailsPrower/launching-Roblox-in-Vulkan/README.md

 launching Roblox in Vulkan Copy ClientSettings Folder on Roblox Directory

-win+r write %localappdata%\Roblox\ to vefiry is working vulkan or not
+win+r write %localappdata%\Roblox\logs to vefiry is working vulkan or not

 2026-09-15T20:57:25.832Z,0.832607,3670,6 [FLog::Output] LoadClientSettingsFromLocal: "{
   "FFlagDebugGraphicsPreferVulkan": "true"